Top 3 Natural Things That Really Do Help My Social Anxiety

 Fish oil in large amounts, like 1 to 2 Grams a day, can make you more relaxed in social situations.
 Since your brain is water and fat, Omega 3’s are perfect for your brain and helps improve cognitive function.

 I like to buy high-end fish oil on Amazon.
-You can check it out here.
+You can check it out on their website.
 I don’t get a commission on this.
-I just want you to get the best Omegas possible HERE.
+I just want you to get the best Omegas possible with no contamination or impurities.

 Three – CBD Oil